calliope-project/calliope/doc/user/building.rst

             parent: supply
             carrier_out: power
         constraints:
-            resource: file=pv_resource.csv
+            source: file=pv_resource.csv
-            energy_cap_max: 10000  # kW
+            flow_cap_max: 10000  # kW

 By default, Calliope expects time series data in a model to be indexed by ISO 8601 compatible time stamps in the format ``YYYY-MM-DD hh:mm:ss``, e.g. ``2005-01-01 00:00:00``.
 This can be changed by setting :yaml:`model.timeseries_dateformat` based on ``strftime` directives <https://strftime.org/>`_, which defaults to ``'%Y-%m-%d %H:%M:%S'``.

-For example, the first few lines of a CSV file, called ``pv_resource.csv`` giving a resource potential for two locations might look like this, with the first column in the file always being read as the date-time index:
+For example, the first few lines of a CSV file, called ``pv_resource.csv`` giving a source potential for two locations might look like this, with the first column in the file always being read as the date-time index:

 .. code-block:: text